Body composition analysis using bioelectric impedance in Bissau: reproducibility and level of agreement between two available devices

 What is known about this topic

-• High-accuracy BIA devices for clinical, fitness and investigative purposes to determine body composition have been used in many studies outside Africa;
+- High-accuracy BIA devices for clinical, fitness and investigative purposes to determine body composition have been used in many studies outside Africa;

-• Some studies concluded that BIA does not provide results sufficiently accurate for research purposes, thus confirmation of accuracy in larger studies is needed.
+- Some studies concluded that BIA does not provide results sufficiently accurate for research purposes, thus confirmation of accuracy in larger studies is needed.

 What this study adds

-• This study compares two BIA scales in a low-income country setting, the Omron Karada Scan BF511 and the BIA Tanita® BC-545, results demonstrated good agreement;
+- This study compares two BIA scales in a low-income country setting, the Omron Karada Scan BF511 and the BIA Tanita® BC-545, results demonstrated good agreement;

-• Body composition was assessed for the first time in Guinea-Bissau, in a clinical research setting and the results present confidence and accuracy;
+- Body composition was assessed for the first time in Guinea-Bissau, in a clinical research setting and the results present confidence and accuracy;

-• In a sample of 274 young participants, the Omron Karada Scan BF511 provided perfect agreement level, translating high reliability in the results compared with the Tanita® BC-545.
+- In a sample of 274 young participants, the Omron Karada Scan BF511 provided perfect agreement level, translating high reliability in the results compared with the Tanita® BC-545.

 The authors declare no competing interests.

-This work was supported by the Calouste Gulbenkian Group Scholarship for Portuguese speaking Countries and Timor Leste, funded the first author's PhD.
+This work was supported by the Calouste Gulbenkian Group Scholarship for Portuguese-speaking countries and Timor Leste, funded the first author's PhD.
 The Albert Renold’s travel fellowship from the European Foundation for the Study of Diabetes, funded the first author's travels for the first internships and data collection in Guinea-Bissau.
 The Coimbra group scholarship, a Scholarship Programme for Young African Researchers, Healthy Aging 2020-CENTRO-01-0145-FEDER-000012 (EC), funded the first author's second travels for the data analysis in Portugal.
-The European Foundation for the Study of Diabetes, EFSD/Lilly Exploring and Applying new Strategies in Diabetes (Expand) Program 2020 (EC), funded the study.
+The European Foundation for the Study of Diabetes, EFSD/Lilly Exploring and Applying New Strategies in Diabetes (Expand) Program 2020 (EC), funded the study.

-Conception and study design: Lilica Sanca, Luis Rama, Ana Teixeira and Eugénia Carvalho.
+Conception and study design: Lilica Sanca, Luis Rama, Ana Maria Teixeira and Eugénia Carvalho.
 Data collection: Lilica Sanca, Cipriano Có, Geovane da Costa, and Marceano Indami.
 Data analysis and interpretation: Stine Byberg, Morten Bjerregaard-Andersen and Luis Rama.
 Manuscript drafting: Lilica Sanca.
-Manuscript revision: Ana Teixeir, Eugénia Carvalho, Stine Byberg and Morten Bjerregaard-Andersen.
+Manuscript revision: Ana Maria Teixeira, Eugénia Carvalho, Stine Byberg and Morten Bjerregaard-Andersen.
 Guarantor of the study: Lilica Sanca.
 All the authors have read and agreed to the final manuscript.

 To all the voluntary participants in this study, the Guinean National Diabetes Association (ANDD/CND), Bandim Health Project (BHP), ENEFD, to the teachers and coaches in both Bissau stadiums, the 24 de Setembro and Lino Correia.